MayarAlaa/MyCodingJournal/README.md

 # 5/8/2019

 Wasn't a productive day.
 I've been working with c# and .Net for a couple of months now.
 Dot net is an environment or a framework that provide some services for applications built on it.
-These services include cryptography, exception handling... etc.
+These services include cryptography, reading files,connecting to databases.... etc.
+Dot net consists of CLR(Common Language Runtime)and FCL (Framework Class Libraries.
+CLR manages my app when it's running.
+It does things like memory management, garbage collection, Exception handling and it's independent of the operating system and the hardware used.
+On the other hand, FCL provides **functionality** to my app.It represent the ready-made functions and libraries that are used in the app.

-Dot net consists of CLR and class libraries.
-The courses on LinkedIn learning are cool!
+Side-note :The courses on LinkedIn learning are cool!

 # 4/8/2019